 99% Pure Quartz sand…so soft and white!

 Gorgeous clear water

 Although crowded, it wasn’t half as congested as I expected based on my experiences at other Gulf coast beaches.
-It is possible that it appeared less crowded due to the wider stretch of sand, regardless the setting worked much better than many other West Coast Florida beaches.
+It is possible that it appeared less crowded due to the wider stretch of sand, regardless the beach vibe was much more attractive than many other West Coast Florida beaches.
 We felt like we got to stretch out and enjoy the day without other couples/families sitting close enough to listen in to our conversation.